In Nevada, cyclists must follow the same traffic rules as drivers. More specifically, cyclists must

 9. Are there special rules for cycling at night?

 Yes.
-Bikers who ride at night in Nevada must have their bike equipped with all of the following:
+If you bike at night in Nevada, you must have your bike equipped with all of the following:

 - a lamp on the front which emits a white light visible from a distance of at least 500 feet to the front; and